-Julia is a Trainee Solicitor in the criminal law department, which she joined in April 2015 as a Paralegal.
+Julia is a Solicitor in the criminal law department.

 Julia's experience also extends to preparing and litigating cases in the Magistrates Court and the Crown Court, including protest cases.

 After graduating in Law at The London School of Economics, Julia developed a strong interest in human rights and civil liberties, pursuing this interest during her masters in European and International Law at The University of Amsterdam.
 She has also conducted extensive research for the American Civil Liberties Union for their cases at Guantanamo Bay's military commission.